Hola, i benvinguts.

 (Hello, and welcome.)

 I received my Ph.D. in 1998 from Stanford University.
-Between 1999 and 2008, I was a with Bell Labs (Lucent Technologies, now Nokia) in Holmdel, USA.
+Between 1999 and 2008, I was with Bell Labs (Lucent Technologies, now Nokia) in Holmdel, USA.
 Between 2005 and 2008, I was also an Adj.
-Associate Professor of Electrical Engineering at Columbia University.
+Associate Professor at Columbia University.

-I am an IEEE Fellow and a Highly Cited Researcher, an Area Editor for the IEEE Transactions on Wireless Communications, and an editor of the IEEE Communication Technology News.
+I am an IEEE Fellow, a Highly Cited Researcher, and the holder of the ERC Advanced Grant POSTCELL (2016-2022).
+I serve as Area Editor for the IEEE Transactions on Wireless Communications, and as editor for the IEEE Communication Technology News.
 In this recent posting, we tackle the future of technical conferences in the wake of Covid-19.

 My research and teaching over the last couple of decades is best summarized by the textbook Foundations of MIMO Communication, coauthored with my colleague Robert W. Heath Jr. from North Carolina State University.